madhurilalitha/R-Projects/CustomerSegmentation/Readme.md

 4) Outlier detection
 5) Graphical Results

+-> Programming Language used: R
+-> Used Ipynb jupyter notebook for better visualization of code -> Libraries: "Cluster" library in R for cluster plots

 The Dataset used for this project can be found in the below link: http://archive.ics.uci.edu/ml/datasets/Wholesale+customers